jet/equinox/README.md

     eqx initAux -ru 400 cosmos # generates a -aux collection for the ChangeFeedProcessor to maintain consumer group progress within
     # -v for verbose ChangeFeedProcessor logging
     # `projector1` represents the consumer group - >=1 are allowed, allowing multiple independent projections to run concurrently
-    # stats specifies one only wants stats regarding items (other options include kafka to project to kafka)
+    # stats specifies one only wants stats regarding items (other options include `kafka` to project to Kafka)
     # cosmos specifies source overrides (using defaults in step 1 in this instance)
     eqx -v project projector1 stats cosmos
     ```